rocktemplates/rock/README.md

     email: [YOU_TYPE_YOUR_EMAIL_HERE]

 Rock, then will create the file structure of your new project with the values of your template tokens replaced with what you typed.
-Rock already understands `file`, `date`, and few others.
+Rock already understands `-file`, `-date`, and a few others.

 ### Ignore Directories